-Should negotiations prove fruitless, the City could choose to begin the RFP process.
-This process should begin expeditiously to accommodate the potential 12-18-month timeline of the process.
-R3 recommends, should the RFP process be chosen, that the City secure at least six additional months of service with Athens to ensure uninterrupted service and a more efficient transition to a potential new hauler.
+Should negotiations prove unsuccessful, the City could choose to begin a Request for Proposals (RFP) process.
+This process should begin expeditiously to accommodate the potential 12-month minimum timeline.
+Should the RFP process be pursued, R3 recommends the City secure at least six additional months of service with Athens to ensure uninterrupted service and a more efficient transition to a potential new hauler.